Jucys-Murphy elements for Soergel bimodules: A Shapovalov-like expression for

-Although other choices for $ \mathfrak h $ are possible, at present the above ones are sufficient for the applications we have in mind.
-We remark that $ \mathfrak h $ is reflection vector faithful in the above cases and therefore we have equivalences to the bimodules categories, see for example the introduction of [EL].
+Although other choices of realizations $ \mathfrak h $ are possible, at present the above ones are sufficient for the applications we have in mind.
+We remark that both choices of realizations are Soergel realizations in the above sense.
+For the first $ \mathfrak h$ this is a consequence of \cite{Li2} and for the second $ \mathfrak h$ it follows from the Appendix of \cite{Li3}; this is where $ p>3 $ is needed.
+Thus in both cases we obtain equivalences between the diagrammatic and bimodules categories, see \cite{EW1}.